Skip to main content

 What is the Cost to Get a CDL License in 2025?

 The cost to obtain a Commercial Driver’s License (CDL) in 2025 varies by state, CDL type, and training program.
-On average, the CDL license cost ranges from 8,000, covering training fees, written and skills test fees, and licensing fees.
+On average, the CDL license cost ranges from 1,500to1,500 to 8,000, covering training fees, written and skills test fees, and licensing fees.
 Additional costs include medical exams and specific vehicle endorsements.

 Understanding the cost of obtaining a CDL is more than just knowing the fees.
 It encompasses a series of steps each aspirant must take.
 Begin by learning what a CDL entails through our CDL Definition guide.
 Ensure you meet all the Requirements & Eligibility, familiarize yourself with the Application Process, and make good use of available Study Materials and Practice Tests.
 Finally, understand the specific CDL Classifications to determine which is relevant to your career path.